 Richards: But that’s how this whole experiential film happened.
 You begin in one place, not moving, not intruding, and things happen.
 The children look on, the daughter plays the guitar, tears come, a sexual assault is revealed, a butterfly truly does pass overhead.

 There is this one scene of Javier with Callie.
 It is personally revealing of Javier, perhaps more than anything else in the film.
 When Callie walks away, out of view, he is left sitting there on the bed alone.
 He was a bit upset.
 It would have perhaps been kinder if I had not continued to focus on him, but, as with most every moment that I filmed, I let it play out.

-Melissa Harris is editor at large of Aperture and coeditor of Aperture Conversations: 1985 to the present.
+Melissa Harris is coeditor of Aperture Conversations: 1985 to the present.

 Thy Kingdom Come will have its world premiere at the South by Southwest (SXSW) Film Festival in Austin, Texas, on March 10 at 11:30 a.m.
 There will be additional screenings on Tuesday, March 13 at 6 p.m., and Friday, March 16 at 12 p.m.

 On the evening of October 20,